Creative Fatigue in Ads: How to Detect, Measure, and Fix It

 Rotate Creatives on a Schedule

-Do not wait for fatigue to appear in the data.
-Build a proactive rotation schedule based on your observed fatigue timelines.
-If your creatives typically fatigue after 10 to 14 days, plan to rotate in replacements at day 10 — before performance declines.
+Don't wait for fatigue to show up in the dashboard.
+Build a proactive rotation cadence based on your observed timelines.
+If your creatives typically fatigue at 10 to 14 days, plan to rotate replacements in at day 10, before performance slips.

-This requires maintaining a library of ready-to-deploy creatives, which is the biggest operational challenge for most teams.
-A creative studio with AI generation can solve the supply constraint by producing creative variations faster than manual design workflows.
+The hard part is operational: keeping a library of ready-to-deploy creatives.
+A creative studio with AI generation can help unblock the supply problem, producing variations faster than a manual design workflow.

 Test New Hooks Continuously